SiclaitGitHub/post-install-config/README.md

 <p>
 1. Log in to the OsTicket - Admin Page

-  - Log in to OsTicket using the admin cridentials created erielr in the installastion process
+  - Log in to OsTicket using the admin cridentials created earlier in the installation process
   - Select "Admin Panel" on the top right of the osTicket window.